 Programs & Events » International Week

-The University of Texas at Arlington and the International Student Organization (ISO) will present the 36th annual International Week (I-Week) from March 30 to April 5.
+The University of Texas at Arlington and the International Student Organization will present the 39th annual International Week from April 2 to April 8.
 Approximately 20 different student-led nationality organizations participate in this week-long celebration.

-This year’s theme is "Me Want Coolture", and will feature a soccer tournament, an Opening Parade led by the widely recognized UTA Samba Band, a Food Fair featuring food from all over the world made by UT Arlington’s international students, an international Fashion Show, intriguing and intricate cultural exhibits created by the students, and a talent show showcasing all the spectacular talents of the many and varied international students who have come to UT Arlington from countries all over the world.
+This year’s theme is "Wanderlust: Where do you want to go today?" and will feature a Soccer Tournament, a Grand Opening Ceremony accompanied with a Parade of Banners, an international Food Fair featuring food from all over the world made by UT Arlington’s international students, an international Fashion Show, intriguing and intricate National Exhibits created by the student organizations, and the Global Extravaganza, a talent show showcasing all the spectacular talents of the many and varied international students who have come to UT Arlington from countries all over the world.

 Schedule of events

 I-Week 2016 April 2 - April 8 this year includes: